Analysis | How Europe Is Responding to Ukrainian Refugees

 • Canada: The government of Canada, home to a large Ukrainian diaspora, has launched a new pathway to fast-track applications for temporary residence for refugees.
 Ukrainians and immediate family members of any nationality will be able to stay in Canada for as long as three years and can apply for work permits.
 Many of the usual application requirements have been waived.

-• The U.S.: President Joe Biden has said his country would welcome any Ukrainian refugees who made it to the U.S., but his government hasn’t made provisions to facilitate their arrival.
-The U.S. did grant a special status to Ukrainian citizens already present in the U.S. when their country was invaded, allowing them to continue working or studying for 18 months without fear of deportation.
+• The U.S.: The White House announced plans to welcome up to 100,000 refugees fleeing the fighting, especially those with family in the U.S. Earlier, Ukrainian citizens already present in the U.S. when their country was invaded were granted a special status allowing them to continue working or studying for 18 months without fear of deportation.

 More stories like this are available on bloomberg.com